NextCenturyCorporation/mcs-ingest/scorecard/README.md

 * If the agent goes to the open container and looks down into the container, that counts as a second time
-  * Looking down requires tilt >= 30 and the gaze point to be within 1 of the container
+  * Looking down requires tilt >= 30 and the gaze point to be within 0.4 of the container
 * If the agent closes the container and then re-opens, it still counts
 * Moving around / tilting while looking in the container only counts as a single look.
-This is implemented by ignoring the next 10 movements (not including PASS).
+This is implemented by ignoring the next 10 movements and setting a flag that they are still looking
 * Passing the container without looking into it does not count

 Note:   The orientation of the container is not being taken into account.
 That is,